Peter-Chong/RunTheData/README.md

 ## Problem Statement

-As an avid marathon runner, I always wonder if I can predict my finishing time before the marathon day based on my marathon day's temperature, humidity, age, gender and etc. Although I have never ran Los Angeles Marathon before, I would like to see if my model can predict my past marathon which was held in a different country.
+As an avid marathon runner, I always wonder if I can predict my finishing time before the marathon day based on my marathon day's temperature, humidity, age, gender and etc. Although I have never run Los Angeles Marathon before, I would like to see if my model can predict my past marathon which was held in a different country.
 By using these predictors, I was able to predict my finishing time with an error of only 17 minutes.
 In order to obtain a more accurate prediction, I added my running split times which greatly increase my prediction ability to an error of only 5 minutes.

 My ultimate goal is to predict marathon finishing time in general and not only for Los Angeles Marathon.
 In order to do this, I will require more data which I intend to do in the future.